stormnoms/noms01/README.md

 (https://github.com/attic-labs/noms)

 Start off by cloning this repo if you plan on making changes to it.

 Copy the test files over to the noms source tree by running this command.

-This will pollute your noms src tree with these files, there is a script to remove these files once you have ran the extra tests.
+This will pollute your noms src tree with the extra test files, there is a script called **adel** to remove these files once you have run the extra tests.

 ```
 ./acp
 ```

+Now you can run only these test files by going to the directory you are interested in testing further.

 ```
 gtv -run 'Ag'